020 3427 3206

 An adviser’s SPS must be renewed annually.
 We can provide you with a copy of Mark’s SPS on request.

-G60 – Pensions: This examination enhanced general pension knowledge, particularly in pension transfers and opt-out business.
+G60 – Pensions: This examination enhanced general pension knowledge.

 J04 – Pension Funding Options: At the end of this unit, candidates should be able to demonstrate an understanding of the: main tax and legal frameworks that govern the accumulation phase of building up retirement benefits under registered pension schemes; features of defined contribution and defined benefit pensions; choices faced by early leavers and use of transfer value analysis; State retirement benefits available, including the risks and suitability of contracting out of the State Second Pension.